crypto-org-chain/chain-docs/docs/getting-started/croeseid-testnet.md

 You will be required to insert the following:

-- the address that holds your bonded funds;
+- the `trco...` address that holds your bonded funds;
 - a moniker(name) for your validator node; and
 - [validator public key](#step-3-3-obtain-the-a-validator-public-key) with `crocnclconspub` as the prefix

-Once the node-join transaction was successfully broadcasted, you should be able to see your Council node one the [testnet explorer](https://chain.crypto.com/explorer/council-nodes).

 To further check if the council node is signing blocks, kindly run this [script](https://github.com/crypto-com/chain-docs/tree/master/docs/getting-started/assets/signature_checking/check-validator-up.sh) with the flag `--pubkey` to specify the public key of your validator.
 For example:

-(TODO: Signature check link updated)
+(TODO: Signature check updated)

 ```bash
 $ ./check-validator-up.sh --tendermint-url http://13.90.34.32:26657 --pubkey "<YOUR_VALIDATOR_PUBLICKEY>"